The Ultimate Guide to Making Delicious Crab Cakes

 I've tried countless binding methods, but I always come back to my trusty combination of mayonnaise and breadcrumbs.
 Mayonnaise adds moisture and richness, while breadcrumbs provide structure and help hold everything together.
 It's a classic for a reason!

-The type of breadcrumbs you choose can affect the texture of your crab cakes.
-Panko breadcrumbs give you a crispy crust, perfect for those who love a bit of crunch.
+The type of breadcrumbs you choose can affect the texture of your crab cakes. panko breadcrumbs give you a crispy crust, perfect for those who love a bit of crunch.
 Fine breadcrumbs create a softer, more delicate texture, ideal for those who prefer a more traditional crab cake experience.

 Beyond the Basics: Other Binding Options